Twenty-Fourth and Broad

 When it comes to our transience, honesty is the best policy

 If we’re lucky, our postmortem shelf-life lasts about 2 generations.
 After that, the story of us fades from existence entirely.
-When the collective memory others have of us disappears, we move from mostly dead to truly dead.
+When the collective memory others have of us disappears, we move from mostly dead to genuinely dead.

 We might live a few extra minutes a year in the side glances of strangers who pass by our gravestones (on their way to visit a soon-to-be-permanently-forgotten loved one).